 Some parts are softer, some parts are louder, some parts are a little bit slower, and some parts are a little bit faster.
 So when you sit down and you look at a piece of music, you have to bring all of these skills together in order to produce a great performance.
 I really think that this is very, very relatable to digital marketing.

 You shouldn’t expect to sit down the first time that you ever try to build a funnel and think that you are going to just nail it the first time out of the door.
-Because it takes understanding of the product creation.
+Because it takes understanding of the product creation process.
 You have to understand how to do that.
 You have to understand who your target market is.

 You have to understand copywriting then you have to understand how to technically build a funnel.
 You have to understand all of these different pieces.
 So when those pieces all come together and they’re done right then you have something that you can put out there that will be successful.